timnw2000/smartengine/README.md

 # smartengine Package
 ---
-This package simplifies the usage of smartengine's Restful-Api.
-More specifically it simplifies retrieving data from the Api.
+This package simplifies the usage of smartengine's Restful-Api and Unified-Api.
+More specifically it simplifies retrieving and writing data from and to the Api.
 The data that can be retrieved includes sensor data such as serial_number, name and data sensors are continuesly collecting as well as location data such as location ids, location names and location sensors.
+The data that can be written includes activating scenes and setting the brightness.
+The streaming of data is also possible.